shred/acme4j/src/doc/docs/migration.md

 ## Migration to Version 3.5.0

-- If you use STAR auto renewal certificates, you can now use `Order.getCertificate()` instead of `Order.getAutoRenewalCertificate()` to retrieve the STAR certificate. `Order.getAutoRenewalCertificate()` is marked as deprecated, but still functional.
+- If you use STAR auto-renewal certificates, you can now use `Order.getCertificate()` instead of `Order.getAutoRenewalCertificate()` to retrieve the STAR certificate. `Order.getAutoRenewalCertificate()` is marked as deprecated, but still functional.
 The new method `Order.isAutoRenewalCertificate()` can be used to check if the order resulted in a standard or auto-renewing certificate.

 ## Migration to Version 3.4.0

-- To be futureproof, you should wait for your `Order` resource's state to become `READY` before invoking `Order.execute()`.
+- To be future-proof, you should wait for your `Order` resource's state to become `READY` before invoking `Order.execute()`.
 Most CAs change to the `READY` state immediately, but this behavior is not specified in RFC8555.
 Future CA implementations may stay in `PENDING` state for a short while, and would return an error if `execute()` is invoked too early.
 Also see the [example](example.md#the-main-workflow) for how wait for the `READY` state.
 - There are new methods `waitForCompletion()` and `waitUntilReady()` that will do the synchronous busy wait for the resource state for you.
 It will remove a lot of boilerplate code that is also bug prone if implemented individually.
 If you use synchronous polling and waiting (like shown in the example code), I recommend to change to these methods instead of waiting for the correct state yourself.
 See the [example](example.md) for how to use the new methods.
 - Marked `update()` (and `AcmeRetryAfterException`) as deprecated now.
 Please use `fetch()` instead, it returns the retry-after time as `Optional` instead of throwing an `AcmeRetryAfterException`.